Fabrication

-Fabrication is a simple and powerful object generation library.
-Just define Fabricators -- the schematics for your objects -- and quickly Fabricate objects as needed anywhere in your app or specs.
+Fabrication generates objects in Ruby.
+Fabricators are schematics for your objects, and can be created as needed anywhere in your app or specs.

 Installation